l33tn00b/tibberPriceChartScraper/README.md

   - cron needs to be (re-)started at container init (because there is no init system)
   - per-user crontabs are dicey.
 Use system-wide /etc/crontab instead.
   - Supervisor (I think) runs as non-root user in the Firefox container.
 So we cannot run conf-scripts demanding switching to user=root.
 Working around that by using sudo in the shell script.

 - Encryption:
-  - https keys generation: I'd have loved to properly do this on the fly at container startup.
+ Https keys generation: I'd have loved to properly do this on the fly at container startup.
 But generating keys takes quite a long time.
 So we either use shorter keys (or copy pre-made ones into the container).

-Time zone issues:
+- Time zone issues:
-- Getting the correct local time inside the Selenium container is quite a feat.
+Getting the correct local time inside the Selenium container is quite a feat.
 Time zone is set via an env parameter.
 This will only be honored when in a normal shell (because the system in the cotainer still runs on UTC as set in /etc/timezone).
 When running our cronjob to do once-a-day scraping we'd like to add a timestamp to the image.
 But this is not a normal shell, it's a cronjob.
 So any time queries will fall back to responding in UTC.
 Resorted to exporting TZ Env Parameter before execution of the command.
 It works.
 Doesn't have to be beautiful.

-ToDo:
+# ToDo:
-- Add conversion scripts from "The Timeframe"
+- Add conversion scripts from "The Timeframe" (rendering b/w image, still needs to be converted to binary)
 - Modify Conversion Scripts to crop screenshot (done)
 - Change background in selenium to white (for screenshot) (done, doesn't work, so we invert the colors using Python Imaging Library (Pillow))
 - Change container time to local timezone (done, see https://github.com/SeleniumHQ/docker-selenium/wiki/Setting-a-Timezone)
 - Add flask so we may serve the result directly from our container using Python (not, instead use proper server for https, nginx, done)
-- Set Zip Code via env parameter at container startup.
+- Set Zip Code via env parameter at container startup (done)
 - Add timestamp to screencapture to show latest update (done)
 - Use generated/provided DH parameters (https://github.com/MarvAmBass/docker-nginx-ssl-secure/blob/master/ssl.conf)

-Things that probably never will come to pass:
+# Things that probably never will come to pass:
 - Proper certificates for https (maybe https://anuragbhatia.com/2020/05/sys-admin/automated-ssl-certificate-management-for-private-containers/)
 - Give users a choice of length for DH group via env parameters (https://github.com/MarvAmBass/docker-nginx-ssl-secure).
 - Proper handling of security updates (crude cron-based solution running unattended-upgrades once a day.
 Risk of breaking things.).
+- Proper localization.